 It’s not just about having data but having accurate, complete, and accessible data.

 As you navigate the labyrinth of system migration, this point rings true even louder.
-Transferring years of accumulated data into a new system is complicated, to say the least.
+Transferring years of accumulated data into a new system can be complicated, to say the least.

 Common Challenges in Migrating Historical Data